kube-vip/website/content/_index.md

 ### Routing Table

-The **Routing Table** mode is to allow additional routing technologies such as ECMP etc. to be configuraed so that traffic can be send to a range of nodes (such as your Kubernetes nodes), and kube-vip will manage the addition/deletion of addresses to the routing tables of these nodes so that they can recieve the correct traffic.
+The **Routing Table** mode is to allow additional routing technologies such as ECMP etc. to be configured so that traffic can be send to a range of nodes (such as your Kubernetes nodes), and kube-vip will manage the addition/deletion of addresses to the routing tables of these nodes so that they can recieve the correct traffic.

 ### WireGuard

-The [**Wireguard**](https://www.wireguard.com/) mode allows Kubernetes services to be advertised over the wireguard interface (`wg0`), it's main use-case is so that distributed services across multiple clusters can centralise all their advised services on a central network controlled by wireguard.
+The [**Wireguard**](https://www.wireguard.com/) mode allows Kubernetes services to be advertised over the wireguard interface (`wg0`).
+One of its main use-case is so that distributed services across multiple clusters can centralise all their advised services on a central network controlled by wireguard.

 ## Features